Mermade/openapi-gui/README.md

 Click an item from the menu on the left to begin editing.
 View the JSON/YAML output at any time by selecting one of the "Export" tabs.
 When finished, download the output to save it locally or copy it your clipboard.
 OpenApi-gui only stores one definition at a time, and this is in your browser's local-storage.
 Make sure you save your JSON/YAML output locally.

+Before performing a destructive action, OpenApi-Gui saves the current state of the definition.
+At all other times you must remember to select Save manually.

 ### Technology

 OpenApi-gui runs entirely client-side using a number of Javascript frameworks including jQuery, Twitter Bootstrap, and AngularJS.